im-gaikiryo/MotifSpotter/README.md

 $ pip install pyexcelerate
 ```

+> [!NOTE]
-**NOTE:** In some cases, you might keep getting a warning about lack of dependence even after properly installing `regex`.
-This might because your python environment is mixed and the `regex` package was installed in the wrong path.
+> In some cases, you might keep getting a warning about lack of dependence even after properly installing `regex`.
+This might because your python environment is mixed and packages was installed in a wrong path.
 This should be solve by running `pip3 install regex`.
 However this could possibly trigger another error, `error: externally-managed-environment`, because of python3.X's packages management policy.
 To avoid this error, you can just simply create a virtual environment and run the script from it.

 ```bash
 $ cd $SCRIPTDIR
 $ mkdir .venv